top of page

 At age 11, he was featured on PBS’s News Hour’s "Arts Canvas," in a story, "Bugs and books become inspiration for this 11-year-old composer."
 He was featured in two TV stories produced by Nebraska Public Media (Nebraska's NPR and PBS stations), "What If..." a series about innovators and creativity, and "Winston, Kid Composer," which won a "Heartland Emmy."

 At age 14, Schneider won the national MTNA Junior Composition Competition.
 His work, “Salt Creek Tiger Beetle,” a string quintet, is inspired by the endangered insect which is one of the rarest insects in the world, and only found in Nebraska.
 Additionally, Schneider won the Young Composers Contest for NFMC, with his piece “Symphony in B-flat Minor, ‘Revelation.’”
-He was invited to be on NPR’s From the Top, which will be recorded in 2023.
+He was invited to be on NPR’s From the Top.

-Schneider has written works that have been performed across the country, including by the Omaha Symphony, the Grammy-Award winning New York Youth Symphony, Steamboat Symphony Orchestra, Face the Music (NYC’s premiere youth ensemble), Ars Futura (Cleveland based contemporary music ensemble), Orchestra Omaha, SoundWaves String Orchestra, Rocky Mountain Summer Conservatory ensemble, numerous string quartets and ensembles, as well as solo performances on a variety of different instruments, including by Mimi Stillman, virtuosic flutist.
+Schneider has written works that have been performed across the country, including by the Grammy-nominated Omaha Symphony, the Grammy-Award winning New York Youth Symphony, Steamboat Symphony Orchestra, Face the Music (NYC’s premiere youth ensemble), Ars Futura (Cleveland based contemporary music ensemble), Chamber Project Saint Louis, Sempre Musick Orchestra (Boston), Orchestra Omaha, SoundWaves String Orchestra, Omaha Area Youth Orchestra, Rocky Mountain Summer Conservatory ensemble, numerous string quartets and ensembles, as well as solo performances on a variety of different instruments, including by Mimi Stillman, virtuosic flutist.

-His orchestra works have been conducted by Maestros Ernest Richardson, Ankush Kumar Bahl, Na'Zir McFadden, and David Bloom.
-He made his Masterworks debut with the Omaha Symphony in 2022.
+His orchestra works have been conducted by Maestros Ernest Richardson, Ankush Kumar Bahl, Na'Zir McFadden, David Bloom, and Aviva Segall.

 Schneider's received commissions from notable organizations, including the Omaha Symphony, the Omaha Conservatory of Music, the Rocky Mountain Summer Conservatory, KVNO classical music station and Project Harmony.

-With a firm belief that all kids should have access to music education, Schneider won the Lowell Mason House national competition for Music Education Advocacy, with a video submission about the importance of a musical education.
+With a firm belief that all kids should have access to music education, Schneider co-founded Music Marathon for Music Education with his sister Giselle, a fund-raising event that raises money for programs that provide music education to kids at little to no cost to families.
+The first ever MM4ME was held on April 14, 2024, and it raised over $3800 for the String Sprouts program.
+The 2025 event will be March 29.
+Schneider also won the Lowell Mason House national competition for Music Education Advocacy, with a video submission about the importance of a musical education.
 Schneider continues to perform and speak as an advocate for music education access for all kids.